Special Educational Needs and Disability

 You may be aware that mental health conditions in children are on the rise, with a major NHS report indicating that as many as 4 children in a class of 30 could be contending with serious emotional disorders.
+This has been heightened by the National Lockdowns that have occurred.
 It's down to each of us to help the children in or lives that are struggling.
-We have an excellent pastoral team led by Miss Gore and supported by Miss Coates in the afternoon where we can provide help for pupils in school. the guide below may be useful for parents to use at home to support their child.
+We have an excellent pastoral team led by Miss Gore where we can provide help for pupils in school. the guide below may be useful for parents to use at home to support their child.

 Visit https://speechandlanguage.info/parents for lots of FREE speech and language resources, advice and tips for parents working at home with their children who have SLCN.